How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 Source: DFA

-All documents released by local government units, government agencies, judicial courts, public schools, and state universities that are subject to DFA authentication can be apostilled2
+All documents released by local government units, government agencies, judicial courts, public schools, and state universities subject to DFA authentication can be Apostilled2

-If a document is released by a private entity, it must be notarized first and then issued with a Certificate of Authority for Notarial Act (CANA) by the supervising Regional Trial Court before it can be apostilled.
+If a private entity releases a document, it must be notarized first and then issued with a Certificate of Authority for Notarial Act (CANA) by the supervising Regional Trial Court before it can be apostilled.

 The Department of Foreign Affairs (DFA) offers authentication services for the following documents: